jasongraham/oldblog/_posts/2010-4-6-linux_one_microsoft_zero.markdown

 Anyway, as she's telling me that the software only runs on Windows, she comments:

-> Its too bad it doesn't run on Linux, its so much faster than Windows.
+> It's too bad it doesn't run on Linux, it's so much faster than Windows.

 I have officially converted my wife.
 Now, maybe I can get to the rest of my family.